-I’m Molly, a first year economist and I’m your ents officer for the next year.
+I’m Molly, a second year economist and I’m your ents officer for the next year.
 I will be helping to organise student based entertainment inside and outside of college to give us all some well-deserved breaks from work.
 I will be continuing with queue jumps for the main nights out in Cambridge and hoping to bring back a Trin garden party as well as many more events throughout the year.

 If you have any suggestions for ents or any queries, feel free to give me a message on Facebook or email me.

-I’m Mia, a first year theologian, plant eater and tree hugger!
+I’m Mia, a second year theologian, plant eater and tree hugger!
 I’ll be your Environmental and Domestic Officer for the year and my job is to minimise Trinity’s environmental impact, raise awareness and make sure you’re happy with your accommodation.

 Feel free to get in touch with me about any environmental or domestic matters.